StingraySoftware/HENDRICS/README.md

 ```
 #!console

-$ MPrebin cpds_002_3-30_0.p -r 1.03
+$ MPrebin cpds_002_3-30_0.nc -r 1.03
-Saving cpds to cpds_002_3-30_0_rebin1.03.p
+Saving cpds to cpds_002_3-30_0_rebin1.03.nc
 ```

 ### 7. Calculating the cospectrum and phase/time lags
-Lag error calculation still to be implemented (quite easy, will do soon).
+The calculation of lags and their errors is implemented in `MPlags`, and needs to be tested properly.
-For the cospectrum, it is sufficient to read the real part of the cross power spectrum as depicted in `tests/test_cpds.py`
+For the cospectrum, it is sufficient to read the real part of the cross power spectrum as depicted in the relevant function in `mp_plot.py` ([Use the source, Luke!](http://adastraerrans.com/archivos/use-the-source-luke.png)).

 ### 8. Saving the spectra in a format readable to XSpec
 To save the cospectrum in a format readable to XSpec it is sufficient to give the commands
 ```
 #!console

-$ MP2xspec cpds_002_3-30_0_rebin1.03.p
+$ MP2xspec cpds_002_3-30_0_rebin1.03.nc
 Saving to cpds_002_3-30_0_rebin1.03_xsp.qdp
 $ flx2xsp cpds_002_3-30_0_rebin1.03_xsp.qdp cpds.pha cpds.rsp
 ```